pulumi/pulumi-hugo/themes/default/content/challenge/ai-architecture.md

 pulumi new aws-python
 ```

 Copy the Pulumi AI generated program into `__main__.py`.
 Save the program and then run `pulumi up`.
-There will be an error that looks like:
+If your `pulumi up` operation succeeds, then you're done!
+(Maybe try it again with something more complex?)
+In our case, there was an error:

 ```shell
 Diagnostics: